sbadirli/GrowNet/README.md

 ## Experiments

-To reproduce the results from paper, first activate conda virtual environment
+To reproduce the results from pape, first activate conda virtual environment

 ```
 conda activate grownet